elastic/kibana/packages/kbn-unified-field-list/README.md

-# unifiedFieldList
+# @kbn/unified-field-list

-This Kibana plugin contains components and services for field list UI (as in fields sidebar on Discover and Lens pages).
+This Kibana package contains components and services for field list UI (as in fields sidebar on Discover and Lens pages).

 ---